bigyanse/system-design/60DaysofLearning.md

         - Difficult to debug RPC
         - Might not be able to leverage existing technologies out of the box.
 For eg: it might require additional effort to ensure RPC calls are properly cached on caching servers such as Squid

+### Day56

+- Application Layer
+    - Seperating out the web layer from the application layer (also known as platform layer) allows to scale and configure both layers independently
+    - Adding a new API results in adding application servers without necessarily adding web servers
+    - Single reponsibility principle advocates for small and autonomous services that work together
+    - Small teams with small services can plan more aggressively for rapid growth
+    - Workers in application layer also help enable asynchronism
+- Microservices
+    - suite of independently deployable, small, modular services
+    - each service runs a unique process and communicates through a well-defined, lightweight mechanism to serve a business goal
+- Service Discovery
+    - Consul, Etcd, Zookeeper can help services find each other by keeping track of registered names, addresses, and ports
+    - Health checks help verify service integrity and are often done using an HTTP endpoint
+    - Both Consul and Etcd have a built-in key-value store that can be useful for storing config values and other shared data
+- Disadvantages(application layer):
+    - Requires different approach from an architectural, operations, and process viewpoint(vs a monolithic system)
+    - Adds complexity in terms of deployments and operations